-- Tamburitza Family: Prim, Brac, Celo, Bugarija, Berde
+1. Tamburitza Family: Prim, Brac, Celo, Bugarija, Berde

-- Accordion: Piano, Button
+2. Accordion: Piano, Button

-- Woodwinds/Reeds: Flute, Piccolo, Oboe, Clarinet, Saxophone (soprano)
+3. Woodwinds/Reeds: Flute, Piccolo, Oboe, Clarinet, Saxophone (soprano)

-- Strings: Violin, Viola, Cello, Bass
+4. Strings: Violin, Viola, Cello, Bass

-- Fretted: Guitar, Mandolin
+5. Fretted: Guitar, Mandolin

-- Brass: Trumpet, Trombone, Euphonium
+6. Brass: Trumpet, Trombone, Euphonium

-- Percussion: (limited) Snare, Various hand drums, Tupan (folk drum)
+7. Percussion: (limited) Snare, Various hand drums, Tupan (folk drum)

-- Other East European Folk Instruments: Kaval, Balalaika, Domra, Bandura, Panpipe (Nai), Frula, Cimbalom (hammered dulcimer), Kontra, Gadulka, etc.
+8. Other East European Folk Instruments: Kaval, Balalaika, Domra, Bandura, Panpipe (Nai), Frula, Cimbalom (hammered dulcimer), Kontra, Gadulka, etc.

 If your instrumental specialty is not included on the list, still include it in your audition.
 For example, a piano performance will at least indicate an understanding of music and a level of musicality, but should be limited to a maximum of three minutes.

-Arrange the audition so that little time is wasted.
-Instrumental and vocal presentations should be presented first, and the dance presentation last.
-In this way we will not have to wait for you to catch your breath.
+Arrange your audition so that little time is wasted.
+Instrumental and vocal presentations should be presented first, followed by the dance presentation.
+In this way you will not have to pause to catch your breath.
 It is recommended that the presentation be balanced in such a way so as to give an adequate sampling of each talent category - no one talent category should exceed 10 minutes.
 For example, if you will be making presentations on more than one instrument in addition to dancing and singing, make sure that the total instrumental portion of your audition is 10 minutes or less.

 ANY MUSICAL ACCOMPANIMENT FOR YOUR AUDITION MUST ONLY BE RECORDED ON A CD ONLY.
 NO LIVE ACCOMPANIMENT, ASSISTANTS OR PARTNERS CAN BE INVOLVED IN YOUR AUDITION.